open-feature/spec/research/api-comparision.md

 *
 * SDK Repo: https://github.com/splitio/javascript-client
 *
+* NOTE: Not supported
+* NOTE: TS typings assign Treatment = string;
 * NOTE: Split always returns a string but using the values "on" and "off" is a common practice.
-*
 */
-getTreatment(key: SplitKey, splitName: string, attributes?: Attributes): Treatment getTreatment(splitName: string, attributes?: Attributes): Treatment

 /**
 * CloudBees Rollout